 Take Control of your consistent emotions and begin to consciously and deliberately reshape your daily experience of life.

 Where and how do we develop these ‘Money Scripts?’

-The beliefs and values about the money stem up in our mind right from the childhood.
+The beliefs and values about the money stem up in our mind right from childhood.
 The emotions are imprinted by the way our parents talk about finances, how they treat money and how we have been taught to deal with money.
 Few parents are entangled in debt, while few focus on imparting their financial acumen to the next generation.
 The striking difference in their money habits is beautifully captured in the book ‘Rich Dad, Poor Dad’ by Robert Kiyosaki.

 Even our education, our peers, and friends also play a significant role in shaping our emotions about money.
 It’s imperative to keep a tab on these emotions to understand how they impact our financial behaviour.

 Maintaining a healthy relationship with your finances is crucial.
 It is a conscious practice to be rational-savvy and not emotional-savvy while handling finances.
 Have you ever observed a person who suddenly wins a lottery?
 Money can sometimes have a negative impact also.
 In the lottery case, it can make the person feel elated and powerful due to the unexpected inflows of money.
 Sudden loss of money can also turn a happy person into gloomy and miserable.
 Money structures people’s persona, behaviour, and their attitude.